A Break In The Severe Weather, Flooding Rain Arrives | Weather.com

 We've seen a relentless surge of severe thunderstorms, tornadoes and flooding rain for over a week now in the Midwest and South.
-Fortunately, there's light at the end of this tunnel.
-Here's when quieter weather will arrive and how long it may last.
+Fortunately, a pattern change has now arrived.

-The recent siege of severe thunderstorms, tornadoes and flooding rain in parts of the Midwest and South is ending as a drier, less volatile weather pattern settles in during the first full week of April.
+The recent siege of severe thunderstorms, tornadoes and flooding rain in parts of the Midwest and South has ended as a drier, less volatile weather pattern settles in during the first full week of April.

 A Frenetic Stretch

-Since Saturday March 29, there have been over 1,700 reports of severe weather in the nation, primarily in a zone from the Midwest and Ohio Valley to the Mississippi Valley and Plains.
+From March 29 through April 5, there were over 1,700 reports of severe weather in the nation, primarily in a zone from the Midwest and Ohio Valley to the Mississippi Valley and Plains.
 That included 44 confirmed tornadoes from March 30-31 and a still yet-to-be-determined number of twisters since April 1.

-While river flooding will continue in some larger rivers into the week ahead, by later Sunday, the rain and severe threat should have moved out of the storm-fatigued Mississippi and Ohio valleys.
+While river flooding will continue in some larger rivers into the week ahead, the threat of heavy rain and severe weather has ended in the storm-fatigued Mississippi and Ohio valleys.

 Any Concerns Later In The Week?